INTERVIEW AND PHOTOS BY MARKO SYRJALA

 I was just going to ask how do you count the birth date of Europe because wasn’t the band actually formed in 1982?

-Joey Tempest: Yeah it’s the first – it’s actually 30th, since we released the first album.
-I think… yeah it’s hard because we changed name to Europe in sort of this late summer 82′ and we won a rock competition 13th of December 82′ under the name Europe.
-So I suppose that could be a start but I always think the first album is a good start you know.
-Lucia competition, the 13th of December 1982 was the night we won the rock competition to record the first album and 2013 is 30 years since the first Europe album was released.
+Joey Tempest: Yeah, it’s the first – it’s actually the 30th since we released the first album.
+I think, yeah, it’s hard because we changed the name to Europe in sort of this late summer 82′ and we won a rock competition 13th of December 82′ under the name Europe.
+So I suppose that could be a start, but I always think the first album is a good start, you know.
+Lucia competition, the 13th of December 1982 was the night we won the rock competition to record the first album, and 2013 is 30 years since the first Europe album was released.

 THE EARLY STUFF

-Yeah, actually the band started couple of years ago before under a different name, right?
+Yeah, the band started a couple of years ago before under a different name, right?

-Joey Tempest: Yeah, actually in 79′, we started me and John we’re called Force.
+Joey Tempest: Yeah, actually in 79′, we started, John and me, and we’re called Force.

-On the early days band had some line-up changes within the band, so what do you think…
+In the early day’s band had some line-up changes within the band, so what do you think?

-How about the original drummer Tony Reno, who played on first two Europe albums, what happened for him back in the day?
+How about the original drummer Tony Reno, who played on the first two Europe albums?
+What happened to him back in the day?

-Joey Tempest: Yes, too long ago too – I remember – I remember being great friend with Tony.
-He was a big Thin Lizzy fan, he had Thin Lizzy on his jean jacket – jeans jacket I remember when I met him.
-He’s really a good drummer as well but we lost contact over the years but I think we were going quite hard in the beginning you know and it just didn’t work out.
-He’s a great guy though.
+Joey Tempest: Yes, too long ago too – I remember – I remember being a great friend with Tony.
+He was a big Thin Lizzy fan, and he had Thin Lizzy on his jean jacket – jeans jacket I remember when I met him.
+He’s really a good drummer as well, but we lost contact over the years, but I think we were going quite hard in the beginning, you know, and it just didn’t work out.
+He’s a great guy, though.

-Joey Tempest: Oh, yeah that – that was more of a short thing because John Levin was playing with Yngwie and Marcel was playing with us; we sort of switched bass players for a while.
-But that was great though because Marcel was so smart and very good writer and we wrote “Scream of Anger” together so it was meant to happen and we’re still playing that song today – so you know.
+Joey Tempest: Oh, yeah, that was more of a short thing because John Levin was playing with Yngwie and Marcel playing with us; we sort of switched bass players for a while.
+But that was great, though, because Marcel was so smart and a very good writer, and we wrote “Scream of Anger” together, so it was meant to happen, and we’re still playing that song today – so you know.
 He was a great guy. ‘

 Joey Tempest: Yeah, it’s hard to be brief about that its so many layers.
-I don’t know if he didn’t get along with the management too well, he had some problems in his personal life as well I remember because we were in Japan when we talked about it- it was all upside down.
-But I was very focused and I remember… and I think we both were very stupid because we didn’t talk to each other we talked through the tour manager so John would say something to me through the tour manager and I would answer.
-And we would sit in different limousines – different cars, different taxies so we were stupid really; we’ve realized that now as soon as we have a problem we talk about it now.
-And I think we missed each other immediately but when you’re young the ego comes in and you know you get a bit proud ‘I’m not talking to him’ you know so we learned a lot from that but I think also he wanted to make more guitar oriented music what happened with FINAL COUNTDOWN is there was mix for American radio – the guitars were cut low in the mix and he didn’t like that at all.
-It sounded good in American radio but if you listen to the album on a record player its quite mellow, it’s quite a lot of keyboards and vocals; the guitars are further down and the bass is not so much bass in there either its – it works really well on those three band compression they use in America, on the radio but I think that John reacted to that as well.
+I don’t know if he didn’t get along with the management too well.
+He had some problems in his personal life as well.
+I remember because we were in Japan when we talked about it- it was all upside down.
+But I was very focused, and I think we both were very stupid because we talked to each other through the tour manager so that John would say something to me through the tour manager, and I would answer.
+And we would sit in different limousines – different cars, different taxies, so we were stupid really; we’ve realized that now as soon as we have a problem, we talk about it now.
+And I think we missed each other immediately, but when you’re young, the ego comes in, and you know you get a bit proud.d ‘I’m not talking to hi,m you know so we learned a lot from that but I think also he wanted to make more guitar-oriented music what happened with FINAL COUNTDOWN is there was a mix for American radio – the guitars were cut low in the mix, and he didn’t like that at all.
+It sounded good on American radio, but if you listen to the album on a record player, it’s quite mellow, it’s quite a lot of keyboards and vocals; the guitars are further down, and the bass is not so much bass in there either its – it works really well on that three-band compression they use in America, on the radio.
+Still, I think that John reacted to that as well.

 THE OFF YEARS AND RE-UNION

 Joey Tempest: Oh, that’s a long time ago.
-I met my wife Lisa, now we are married since many years.
+I met my wife Lisa, and now we are married for many years.
 I met her in 92′ when we… I think it was after – after we’d just been there touring.
-I liked London already because my parents brought me to London when I was twelve, I really liked it and then when I went back with my first manager to London to do a promotion and hang out and I loved it again, so I rented an apartment in 88′ as well when we were recording OUT OF THIS WORLD and I just loved it there and I’ve never left you know.
+I liked London already because my parents brought me to London when I was twelve; I really liked it and then when I went back with my first manager to London to do a promotion and hang out.
+I loved it again, so I rented an apartment in 88′ as well when we were recording OUT OF THIS WORLD, and I just loved it there, and I’ve never left you to know.

-After spending your whole life in Sweden and then moving there, it must be quite different in there.
-As a Scandinavian, what you have learned during your time in there?
+After spending your whole life in Sweden and then moving there, it must be quite different there.
+As a Scandinavian, what have you learned during your time there?

-Joey Tempest: You learn a lot about people, your patience because you realize that there are so many different kinds of people out there.
-If you live in Scandinavia and… that is, changing now I mean there are so many people moving to Scandinavia now more than when I grew up.
-You learn about different religions, different people and how that people are very different and you develop patience and also… lyrically its really good to be in England you know you start thinking about lyrics first, whereas in Sweden when I grew up there a lot of people think of melody first but… so that was really good and you learned to maybe have more dimension in your writing you know, more layers.
+Joey Tempest: You learn a lot about people and your patience because you realize that there are many different kinds of people out there.
+If you live in Scandinavia and… that is, changing now, I mean there are so many people moving to Scandinavia now more than when I grew up.
+You learn about different religions, different people and how that people are very different.
+You develop patience and also… lyrically it’s really good to be in England you know you start thinking about lyrics first, whereas in Sweden when I grew up there a lot of people think of melody first but… so that was really good.
+You learned to have more dimensions in your writing, maybe, you know, more layers.

-It was in late 90’s when the Europe re-union gossips started to fly around.
+It was in the late ’90s when the Europe re-union gossips started to fly around.
 At which point you started seriously to discuss the possibility of a Europe reunion?

 Joey Tempest: Yeah, 1998.
-97′ I think Ian and Mic we even… yeah I think it was 96 – they came to Ireland to see me; I lived in Ireland for a while for five years actually.
-They came to visit me and we started talking about things in 97 – I was still doing solo albums, so I think Mic and I wrote a little bit for my solo albums as well but we kept in contact all the time and I remember John calling me as well from L.A. when they were there.
-So yeah there was a time around 97/98 we were talking a little bit but nothing concrete cause John was deep in his work with Don Dokken and his solo albums in L.A. living there.
-I was living in Ireland and the other guys were you know touring with Glenn Hughes and stuff and living in Stockholm.
+97′ I think Ian and Mic we even… yeah, I think it was 96 – they came to Ireland to see me; I lived in Ireland for a while for five years actually.
+They came to visit me, and we started talking about things in 97 – I was still doing solo albums, so I think Mic and I wrote a little bit for my solo albums as well, but we kept in contact all the time, and I remember John calling me as well from L.A. when they were there.
+So yeah, there was a time around 97/98 we were talking a little bit but nothing concrete cause John was deep in his work with Don Dokken and his solo albums in L.A. living there.
+I lived in Ireland, and the other guys were touring with Glenn Hughes and stuff and living in Stockholm.

-At that point was it obvious that if re-union is going to happen it has to be that particular line-up with John Norum included?
+At that point, was it obvious that if a reunion is going to happen, it has to be that particular line-up with John Norum included?

-Joey Tempest: Yeah, sort of – he’s like a brother and I missed him already you know it’s just that certain chemistry we have together you know.
+Joey Tempest: Yeah, sort of – he’s like a brother, and I missed him already.
+It’s just that certain chemistry we have together.

-Joey Tempest: The Millennium is short yeah… that was great because the rehearsal was fantastic!
-The show was kind of cold and it wasn’t too good then we got really, really drunk afterwards as well; don’t remember a thing – I think my wife was completely shocked how the Swedes could drink, cause I brought her over there you know.
+Joey Tempest: The Millennium is short; yeah… that was great because the rehearsal was fantastic!
+The show was kind of cold, and it wasn’t too good.
+Then we got really, really drunk afterward as well; don’t remember a thing – I think my wife was completely shocked how the Swedes could drink cause I brought her over there, you know.
 But no, it was an important event because of the rehearsal with John.
 And that was it.

-Kee Marcello was also in the picture then but he never made it to the actual re-union line-up few years later.
+Kee Marcello was also in the picture then, but he never made it to the actual reunion line-up a few years later.
 How that thing actually went with him?

 I think that Norum did like that decision since he prefers to have one guitar and keyboard on the band, right?

-Joey Tempest: Yeah he does like one guitar player and keyboard.
-He thinks that the guitar sounds suffers if you have too many guitar players they sound smaller if you have two guitar players than one.
+Joey Tempest: Yeah, he does like one guitar player and keyboard.
+He thinks that the guitar sounds suffer if you have too many guitar players.
+They sound smaller if you have two guitar players than one.
 If you have one guitar player, it sounds bigger.
-I mean if you listen to a Van Halen, it’s true you know if you can dial in the right sound one guitar player is bigger.
+I mean, if you listen to a Van Halen, it’s true you know if you can dial in the right sound, one guitar player is bigger.

-Once you decided to make a fulltime reunion and started to work on START FROM THE DARK, I think that you had to make lot of compromises between the band members to make everybody happy, you know, how the band sounded and so on?
+Once you decided to make a full-time reunion and started to work on START FROM THE DARK, I think that you had to make a lot of compromises between the band members to make everybody happy, you know, how the band sounded and so on?

-Joey Tempest: Yeah I was open to everybody and John had detuned his guitar and B drop and D drop and inspired me, I started writing songs like “Flames” and I also started writing with D drop and it was an exciting time, it was a new expression for me.
-And then I’ve been away learning about lyrics thorough Neil Young and Bob Dylan and all that stuff and really trying to write lyrics with some more depth and stuff and we came back with a new expression in the guitar, with the new lyrics and the band was great, the band kept touring and playing so yeah… now we were all older, we didn’t censor or we didn’t listen to anybody outside either.
-Nobody knew we were doing that album in the winter START FROM THE DARK, you know but we did it exactly the way we wanted to do it.
-It’s quite raw, it’s not really polished or commercial or anything it’s just an expression you know.
+Joey Tempest: Yeah, I was open to everybody, and John had detuned his guitar and B drop and D drop and inspired me.
+I started writing songs like “Flames,” and I also started writing with D drop and it was an exciting time; it was a new expression for me.
+And then I’ve been away learning about lyrics through Neil Young and Bob Dylan and all that stuff and really trying to write lyrics with some more depth and stuff.
+We came back with a new expression in the guitar, with the new lyrics and the band was great.
+The band kept touring and playing, so yeah… now we were all older, we didn’t censor, or we didn’t listen to anybody outside either.
+Nobody knew we were doing that album in the winter START FROM THE DARK, you know, but we did it exactly the way we wanted to do it.
+It’s quite raw; it’s not really polished or commercial or anything; it’s just an expression, you know.

-START FROM THE DARK was really different to anything what Europe had done before but it was still quite successful album.
+START FROM THE DARK was really different from anything that Europe had done before, but it was still quite successful.
 Were you any surprised how well it actually was received among the fans?

 Joey Tempest: Yeah, it did real good for us, it made us be able to start from scratch; from the beginning because from a dark album like that you can go different ways, if we would have started with a very bombastic, commercial, 80s album it would all be downhill after that you know.